jithinsisaac/uC-Expt3/README.md

 ### Final list of Deliverables for Expt 3

 **Screenshots of:**
-- Seven Segment display interfacing circuit
+- Seven Segment display interfacing circuit schematic developed in KiCad
 - Hex codes to display numerical numbers 0-9
 - Delay function code
 - Video of display of numerical numbers